 If you’re unfamiliar with these toys then it can seem like a daunting task to sort and evaluate them.
 You’ll ask yourself questions similar to: How long will it take to sort everything?
 How do I know what’s valuable?
 How can I avoid being taken advantage of by buyers when I sell?
 Who will buy old Transformers toys?
 Are there reputable toy buyers who’d want the whole collection?
 Where can I sell them?

 It might seem easier to donate the toys or toss them out, but it IS worth your time to do a little research.
 This will give you a rough idea of what they are worth, and find a reputable buyer.
-We have taken the time to detail the recommended steps to help you sell the toy collection in the easiest and most profitable way possible.
+We have taken the time to detail the recommended steps to help you sell the toy collection most easily and profitably possible.

 Step One – Assess and Organize